 Why I Advocate: Advocacy is more than support, It’s a lifestyle radiating change!

-Why I Advocate: I advocate for every warrior, present & future.
-Until we have our cure, know I can't stop, and won't stop advocating.
+I advocate for every warrior, present & future.
+Until we have our cure, know I can't stop and won't stop advocating.

-Why I Advocate: I advocate for SCD because of my son who was diagnosed at birth with the disease.
-I also want to help improve the quality of care our Sickle Cell warriors and break the stigma behind Sickle Cell.
+I advocate for SCD because of my son who was diagnosed at birth with the disease.
+I also want to help improve the quality of care for sickle cell warriors and break the stigma behind sickle cell.

-Why I Advocate: A close friend, passed away from complications of SCD.
-After he passed I wondered "How do I keep his legacy alive?"
+I Advocate because a close friend passed away from complications of SCD.
+After he passed I wondered, "How do I keep his legacy alive?"
 His legacy deserves more than an ode to Sickle Cell.
 It deserves a better understanding of the disease, advocacy for SCD, and the people who live with it daily for their stories deserve to be told.

-Why I Advocate: I advocate for Sickle Cell because I am a Sickle Cell Warrior!
+I advocate for sickle cell because I am a Sickle Cell Warrior!
 I have lost loved ones from this disease which makes me fight even harder to let the world know about what Sickle Cell truly is.
 I was born with the disease and I have it, it does not have me!
 My goal is to MAKE SICKLE CELL POPULAR!!

 Why I Advocate: I remain optimistic and grateful for life.
 I work towards my goals and hope to affect real change in the sickle cell community.
 I am focused on not just living with sickle cell but thriving with it